-6.15 Inspection; Right of Entry
+6.16 Inspection; Right of Entry:

-- A. Pursuant to Title 23, Chapter 19.1, Section 12, "Inspections; Right of Entry", of the General Laws of Rhode Island, 2001 Reenactment, as amended, the Director may: - 1. enter any hazardous waste management facility, or any place that the Director has reason to believe hazardous wastes are generated, stored, treated, or disposed of; - 2. inspect vehicles which the Director has reasonable grounds to believe are being used for the transportation of hazardous wastes; - 3. inspect and obtain samples of any waste or other substance, labels, containers of waste or other substance, or samples from any portion of the facility and from any vehicle in which hazardous wastes are transported or in which the Director has reason to believe hazardous wastes are transported; - 4. inspect and copy records, reports, information, or test results kept or maintained at a hazardous waste management facility. - B. Any person obstructing or hindering, or in any way causing to be obstructed or hindered, the Director from the performance of his duties, or who shall refuse to permit the Director entrance to any premises, building, vehicle, plant or equipment, in the performance of his duties, shall be guilty of a misdemeanor and fined not more than five hundred dollars (\$500.00).
+- A. Pursuant to Title 23, Chapter 19.1, Section 12, "Inspections; Right of Entry", of the General Laws of Rhode Island, 2001 Reenactment, as amended, the Director may: - 1. enter any hazardous waste management facility, or any place that the Director has reason to believe hazardous wastes are generated, stored, treated, or disposed of; - 2. inspect vehicles that the Director has reasonable grounds to believe are being used for the transportation of hazardous wastes; - 3. inspect and obtain samples of any waste or other substance, labels, containers of waste or other substance, or samples from any portion of the facility and from any vehicle in which hazardous wastes are transported or in which the Director has reason to believe hazardous wastes are transported; - 4. inspect and copy records, reports, information, or test results kept or maintained at a hazardous waste management facility. - B. As per R.I.G.L.
+23-19.1-12 any person obstructing or hindering, or in any way causing to be obstructed or hindered, the Director from the performance of his duties, or who shall refuse to permit the Director entrance to any premises, building, vehicle, plant or equipment, in the performance of his duties, shall be guilty of a misdemeanor and fined not more than five hundred dollars (\$500.00).

-6.16 Hazardous Waste Generation Fee:
+6.17 Hazardous Waste Generation Fee:

-- A. The hazardous waste transporter shall collect a fee for waste that is generated in Rhode Island and shipped on a Manifest. - B. The collected fee shall be in the amount of 2.3 cents per pound or 19 cents per gallon.
+- A. The hazardous waste transporter shall collect a fee for hazardous waste that is generated in Rhode Island. - B. The collected fee shall be in the amount of 2.3 cents per pound or 19 cents per gallon.
 The fee shall be paid for all eligible waste accepted for transportation within a quarter and is due no later than thirty (30) days after the end of the quarter.
-The fee shall be paid in the form of a check made payable to "Rhode Island General Treasurer" and shall be included with the quarterly transporter report as described in Rule 6.17.
-The fees shall be collected and deposited in the Department's Emergency Response Fund. - C. Waste bearing Rhode Island Fee Exemption Waste Codes (R011-R016) as defined in Rule 3 are exempted from the fee.
+The fee shall be paid in the form of a check made payable to "Rhode Island General Treasurer" and shall be included with the quarterly transporter report as described in Rule 6.18 (Reporting Requirements).
+The fees shall be collected and deposited in the Department's Emergency Response Fund.

+C. Non-hazardous Waste and waste bearing Rhode Island Fee Exemption Waste Codes (R011-R016) as defined in Rule 3 are exempted from the fee.

-Reporting requirements:
+6.18 Reporting requirements:

-The hazardous waste transporter shall submit quarterly reports for all waste that is picked up from generators in Rhode Island on a Manifest.
+The hazardous waste transporter shall submit quarterly reports for all waste that is picked up from generators in Rhode Island using a Manifest.
 The report shall be prepared in accordance with the Department's standard for quarterly reports.
 Each report shall contain the required data elements for all wastes accepted for transportation within that quarter and is due no later than thirty (30) days after the end of the quarter.
 If no waste is accepted during the quarter, the hazardous waste transporter shall notify the Department in writing that no eligible waste was transported in that period of time.